instagibbs/bolts/XX-eltoo-transactions.md

    * `txin[0]` witness: ``
 * control block: EXPR_SETTLE(locktime) merkle proof

-Note there may be additional attached transaction inputs due to the ANYPREVOUT signatures which can be used to attach fees during settlement.
+Note there may be additional attached transaction inputs due to the ANYPREVOUTANYSCRIPT signatures which can be used to attach fees during settlement.

 ### Settlement Transaction Outputs